Skip to content

 The downside is that there are a lot of trees on and around the reserve, and they can stop you from seeing the aurora lights.

-Driving is very easy.
+Driving there is very easy.
 You can either take the Southern Outlet, remembering to leave at the Proctor’s Road off-ramp, or you can drive up through the suburbs on Nelson Road (very winding).

 Overall: Average